 Taking Urban Farming to a Whole New Level

 Alegría Fresh, a high performance urban farm company, originated in Laguna Beach, CA in 2009.
-The Alegría team, led by its founder and Managing Director Erik Cutter, utilizes high-efficiency hydroponic vertical farming and organic Soxx systems to produce and distribute superior, locally-grown salad greens, herbs and vegetables.
-Erik has over 35 years experience growing food using organic techniques and is a leading pioneer in developing the use of hybrid food production technologies that are far more resource efficient than traditional farming processes.
+The Alegría team, led by its founder and Managing Director Erik Cutter, utilizes high-efficiency hydroponic vertical farming and organically-grown Soxx systems to produce and distribute superior, locally-grown salad greens, herbs and vegetables.
+Erik has over 35 years experience growing food using organically-grown techniques and is a leading pioneer in developing the use of hybrid food production technologies that are far more resource efficient than traditional farming processes.
 With a background in Biochemistry and Oncology, Erik possesses a lifelong passion for creating haute cuisine using the most nutrient-rich locally-grown ingredients.
 Erik introduces youth and local residents to the amazing benefits of consuming clean & natural food.
 The company's mission includes connecting individuals with where their food comes from and how it is grown, influencing positive change in resource management, teaching healthy eating habits, promoting entrepreneurship programs and creating jobs in urban agriculture.
 The new venture completed the newest Alegria Farm, a one acre interactive demonstration farm located at the Great Park in Irvine, CA. Erik and his team of collaborators which include A.G.
 Kawamura, ex-Secretary of Agriculture of California, are developing new urban food production systems to develop profitable urban farms using drought resistant farming techniques.

 Located at the Orange County Great Park in Irvine, CA, Alegría Farm is part of a 1.4 acre solar-powered demonstration center, a project jointly developed by Alegría Fresh and Orange County Produce, LLC.
-The farm supports more than 60 cultivators growing over 50,000 plants utilizing hydroponic and organic configurations.
+The farm supports more than 60 cultivators growing over 50,000 plants utilizing hydroponic and organically-grown configurations.

 Alegría Farm’s resource-efficient technologies demonstrate how urban microfarms can supply their communities with superior quality, locally grown, fresh produce while reducing transportation and preserving natural resources.